unitymakesus/tcf/wp-content/plugins/wp-smushit/readme.txt

 ### Preserve Image Quality

 Some image compression tools destroy images with as much as a 30% loss in quality.
-Our servers strip hidden bulky information from your images and reduce file size without affecting the appearance.
+Our servers compress hidden bulky information from your images and reduce file size without affecting the appearance.

 [youtube https://www.youtube.com/watch?v=BDtgVJZEajg&feature=youtu.be]

-Smush meticulously scans every image you upload – or have already added to your site – cuts all the unnecessary data and scales it for you before adding it to your media library.
+Smush meticulously scans every image you upload – or have already added to your site – compresses all the unnecessary data and scales it for you before adding it to your media library.
+Don't worry about responsive images, we'll take care of those too.

 ### Compress any Image in any Directory

 In addition to smushing your media uploads, you may want to compress the images stored in other folders.
 Smush now lets you compress any image in any directory so that you can optimize all the images on your site – including [NextGEN](https://wordpress.org/plugins/nextgen-gallery/) images, images stored on Amazon S3 using [WP Offload Media](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) and images in EVERY WordPress plugin and theme package!
+Compress images to instantly boost your page speed.

 ### Compatible with Your Favorite Themes, Builders and Media Library Plugins